 This page is part of our project "Revealing St Alban's Hidden Heritage" supported by a grant from The National Lottery Heritage Fund, thanks to players of The National Lottery.

 Remembrance Day 2020

-We have the following list of those members of the armed forces from the congregation of St Alban's who fell in the Second World War:
+We have the following list, believed to be of those members of the armed forces from the congregation of St Alban's who fell in the Second World War: